namanbansalcodes/Brain-Tumor-Diagnosis-using-Deep-Learning/README.md

 **Model used:** AlexNet

-**Trained on:** Google Collab
+**Trained on:** Google Collab with Python 3.8

 ## Problem Statement

-Building a deep learning model which can identify which kind of tumor exists in the brain.
+To build a deep neural network which can identify what kind of tumor exists in the brain.
-The model is supposed to classify between: Meningloma, Glioma and Pitutary Tumors.
+The model is supposed to classify brain tumors between: Meningloma, Glioma and Pitutary Tumors.

 ## Dataset

 Form the dataset mentioned above, we are using 2440 images as training set and rest 660 images as validation set.
 The dataset consists of 708 images for Meningloma, 1146 images for Glioma and 915 images for Pitutary Tumor.
-Also, the images are of three different views: Sagittal, Axial and Coronal.
+Also, the images in the dataset can belong to any of the three different views: Sagittal, Axial and Coronal Views (These views are nothing but different angle of of brain MRI).
 We have to train a model that can detect tumors accurately despite the views.

 ## Solution